 C. In an emergent situation in the absence of an Attendant Counselor 2 or Attendant Counselor 3, when an Attendant Counselor 1 performs the duties of a shift charge, he or she will be compensated as an Attendant Counselor 2 relief shift charge for that shift.

 D. An Attendant Counselor 2 will be paid at the Attendant Counselor 3 rate for filling behind an Attendant Counselor 3 in the event of absences, exclusive of annual leave, for fifteen (15) workdays in a calendar month.
 Payment at the Attendant Counselor 3 rate will begin on the 16th day of the Attendant Counselor 3 absence.

-E. Department of Transportation – Maintenance Bargaining Unit – Winter Shift Upgrades
+E. A Mental Health Health Technician 1or Mental Health Technician 2 will be paid at the Psychiatric Security Attendant (PSA) rate when working in a PSA post.
+Employees compensated in accordance with this section will be paid at the PSA rate at the same step they are currently assigned to.
+F. Department of Transportation – Maintenance Bargaining Unit – Winter Shift Upgrades

 The Employer will calculate all previous non-permanent appointment time to adjust the salary step, to include a two (2) step increase for every accumulated twelve (12) months, until they reach the top of the pay range.
 During the temporary upgrade the PID increases may be temporarily deferred until the employee returns to his/her permanent position.